Shrawn100/BlogAPI/README.md

-***Blogging Application***
+#Blogging Application#
-This is a blogging application built with Express.js that allows users to read and write blog articles.
-It provides a user-friendly interface for creating, viewing, and commenting on blog posts.
-The application includes features for user authentication and authorization, ensuring that only authorized users can create and manage their own blog articles.
+This is the backend API for a blogging application built with Express.js.
+The API provides the necessary routes and functionality to manage blog articles and comments.
+It includes features for user authentication and authorization, allowing authorized users to create, update, and delete their own articles.

 **Features**
 User Registration and Login: Users can create an account and log in to the application using their credentials.
 Passwords are securely hashed using bcrypt to protect user data.